susila-mediwave/imdb/README.md

-# A dummy imdb clone
+# Another dummy imdb clone

 To run the project